rohank36/day2day/README.md

 Made using React and Tailwind CSS, Bored API, OpenWeather API, and the type.fit Quotes API.

 Deployed to production with Vercel.

+Note: Quotes API has severely reduced the quotes in their database